 Short and Long CFD Trading Explained

-If you believe Apple’s stock will fall in value, for example, you can sell a CFD on the stock.
+If you believe Apple’s stock will fall in value, you can sell a CFD on the stock.
 You’ll still trade the difference in price between now and when you open and exit your position, but you’ll benefit if the shares drop in value and lose if they rise in price.
-After the position is closed, profits and losses on both long and short bets will be realized.
+After the position is closed, profits and losses on long and short bets will be realized.

 Leverage in CFD Trading Explained

 While leverage allows you to spread your cash more widely, keep in mind that your profit or loss will still be based on the total amount of your investment.
 In our example, that would be the difference between the value of 500 Apple shares from when you started the trade to when you finished it.
-As a result, both gains and losses can be greatly exaggerated in comparison to your initial investment, and losses can even outweigh deposits.
+As a result, gains and losses can be greatly exaggerated compared to your initial investment, and losses can even outweigh deposits.
 As a result, it’s critical to monitor your leverage ratio and ensure that you’re trading within your means.

 Because the money necessary to open and maintain a position – the margins – reflects only a portion of its overall size, leveraged trading is referred to as ‘trading on margin.’